libraryaddict/Greyday/README.md

 The following commands are supported.

-`grey help` - View the help
+`greyday help` - View the help

-`grey sim` - Prepares to run grey you, without running it
+`greyday sim` - Prepares to run grey you, without running it

-`grey settings` - Prepares to run grey you, without running it
+`greyday settings` - Prepares to run grey you, without running it

-`grey required` - Checks your stuff and tells you what you're lacking or not.
+`greyday required` - Checks your stuff and tells you what you're lacking or not.

+`greyday resources` - Can be run in path or aftercore, it will predict a path it'd take to complete your run.
+If it fails, then the script definitely can't do Grey You for you.

-`grey run` - Runs one turn, then exits
+`greyday run` - Runs one turn, then exits

-`grey run <turns>` - Runs <turns> turns, then exits
+`greyday run <turns>` - Runs <turns> turns, then exits

 **Installation**